davidgiga1993/mixing-station-docs/docs/ui-controls.md

 ![Mixer menu](img/mixer-menu.png)

 The top menu provides access to other views and options.
-Depending on the current platform and view you're in the items will change.
+The exact items depend on the current platform and view.

 ### Status

-On the left side the current view and additional information are shown
+The current view and additional information are display on the left.

 ### Menu items

 The menu items are shown in a fixed order.
-If too many items are in the menu, they will be hidden and a `...` item is shown to access other items.
+If there are too many items, some will be hidden and accessible using the  `...` item.

 ## Quick access

 ### Mute groups

-You can always open the mute groups from any view by **double tapping with two fingers** anywhere on the screen
+You can always open the mute groups from any view by **double tapping with two fingers** anywhere on the screen.

 ### Clear solo